DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 As the Game Master, your task is to bring together a group of Players and guide them through an Adventure.
-An Adventure can last for a single 2-3 hour session, or it can unfold over the course of weeks, months, or even years in a continous narrative.
-You can bring together close friends in person, or find new friends virtually through **MISSING** or in the Discord.
+An Adventure can last for a single 2-3 hour session, or it can unfold over the course of weeks, months, or even years in a continuous narrative.
+You can bring together close friends in person, or find new friends virtually through `MISSING` or in the Discord.

 If you’ve been a Game Master elsewhere and are hoping to learn about what’s different about being a Deck of Adventures Game Master, you can skip right to